Women Startup Network

 - Contribute to compelling projects.

-- AND/OR would like to join a community of women who are working on existing businesses.
+- would like to join a community of women who are working on existing businesses

-Throughout the school year, mentees will participate in weekly training and mentoring sessions to develop their entrepreneurship, leadership, and business skills.
-They will work with Mentors and other students on entrepreneurial projects throughout the course of the school year (two semesters).
+Mentees will participate in weekly training and mentoring sessions to develop their entrepreneurship, leadership, and business skills.
+They will work with Mentors and other students on entrepreneurial projects throughout the course.
 They will attain 3 course credits, granted at the end of the second semester.

 - Lectures are 3 hours/week